 Knowledge is power in the world of digital marketing.
-Knowing where your website stands gives you clear direction on areas to improve and successes to replicate.
-And the best way to get these insights is by analyzing who is coming to your website, where they came from, how they got there, and what they do once they show up.
+Knowing where your website stands gives you clear direction on improvement areas and successes to replicate.
+The best way to get these insights is by analyzing who is coming to your website, where they came from, how they got there, and what they do once they show up.

-Google Analytics has become the standard web analytics service used by companies all over the world to gain useful insights into how people interact with their website.
+Google Analytics has become the standard web analytics service used by companies worldwide to gain valuable insights into how people interact with their website.

 First introduced in 2005, Google Analytics allows you to track a wide variety of metrics to assess the success of your website.
-These metrics feed into sales funnels, buyer personas, and can direct strategic changes.
+These metrics feed into sales funnels and buyer personas and can direct strategic changes.

 This is why Google’s announcement in October 2021 of a major overhaul sent shockwaves across the internet.
-Google Analytics 4 is the newest iteration of this longstanding and widely-used tool which introduces some huge changes to how it is used and understood.
+Google Analytics 4 is the newest iteration of this longstanding and widely-used tool, introducing some considerable changes to its use and understanding.

 We’ll explore these essential aspects of Google Analytics 4: